-Soap manufacturers now have one year to demonstrate that triclocarban and triclosan are safe or more effective than plain soap and water.
-If they cannot, the chemicals must be removed from their products by 2016.
+Soap manufacturers had one year to demonstrate that triclocarban and triclosan are safe or more effective than plain soap and water.
+If they cannot, they were told the chemicals would be removed from their products by 2016.

 Used in soaps and toothpaste, triclocarban and triclosan are also added to some detergents, clothing, carpets, paints, plastics, toys, school supplies, and even pacifiers.
 More than 2,000 antimicrobial products are available, according to Halden’s paper.

 “The FDA's move is a prudent and important step toward preserving the efficacy of clinically important antibiotics, preventing unnecessary exposure of the general population to endocrine disrupting and potentially harmful chemicals, and throttling back the increasing release and accumulation of antimicrobials in the environment,” Halden wrote.

 Because of their widespread use, Halden said triclocarban and triclosan are the most abundant drugs in wastewater treatment-plant sludge, and they persist for more than 50 years because they don’t degrade easily.
 They are toxic to organisms in lakes and rivers if they leak out of the holding areas at treatment plants.

 “Sustainability considerations already are informing the design of green pharmaceuticals and adopting this approach for antimicrobials promises to yield important benefits to people and the planet,” Halden concluded in his paper.